 Would today be any different?
-What if you had to puff really hard and nothing came out?
+What if you had to puff really hard and nothing came out of my mouth?

 Worse still, what would happen if you breathed in or choked accidentally?
 This could all go horribly wrong!

-Fortunately David and his colleague, our experts, were true pros and knew exactly how to coax a decent blow job out of even the most hopeless puffer!
+Fortunately our expert tutors were true pros and knew exactly how to coax a decent blow job out of even the most hopeless puffer!

 After a few instructions, it was time to discover if I’d make a master glass blower.
 Or if I’d be out of puff.

 First there was the plunging of the rod into a glowing furnace.
-This was followed by rolling the hot blob through brightly-coloured crystals to create the colour scheme.
+This was followed by rolling the hot blob through brightly-coloured crystals to create the pigmentation.